Seiya Suzuki Player Props: Cubs vs. Pirates

-The Chicago Cubs, including Seiya Suzuki (.351 slugging percentage in past 10 games, including no homers), battle starter Luis Ortiz and the Pittsburgh Pirates at Wrigley Field, Tuesday at 8:05 PM ET.
+The Chicago Cubs, led by Seiya Suzuki (.310 on-base percentage in past 10 games), take on the Pittsburgh Pirates at Wrigley Field, Wednesday at 8:05 PM ET.

-He reached base in all four of his plate appearances (3-for-3 with a double) in his last game against the Giants.
+In his most recent game he had a one-hit showing (1-for-4) against the Pirates.

 Seiya Suzuki Game Info & Props vs. the Pirates